Stephen Anderson (American football): Arizona Cardinals

 On April 4, 2022, Anderson signed with the Arizona Cardinals on a one-year contract.
+He was released during final roster cuts on August 30, but quickly re–signed with the team two days later.
 He appeared in 16 games in the 2022 season.
 He had three receptions for nine yards on the year and a majority of his playing time was on special teams.

+Los Angeles Chargers (second stint)

+On November 15, 2023, Anderson was signed to the Chargers practice squad.
+His contract expired at the end of the season and he did not sign a reserve/future contract, thus becoming a free agent.